Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 A winery in Niagara on the Lake

 And here’s what most people don’t know – some wineries in the area seem like small businesses, but are actually owned by giant corperations.
-This doesn’t mean you should avoid them, but I do recommend trying to support some of the small family-owned wineries in the area if you get a chance!
+This doesn’t mean you should avoid them, but I do recommend trying to support some of the small family-owned wineries in Niagara-on-the-Lake.

 I’ve considered my personal experience (after visiting Niagara on the Lake twice a year for the past few years), and ratings, and come up with a guide below detailing some of the best wineries near Niagara on the Lake, what they offer, and what is unique about visiting them.